ICB-DCM/pyABC/doc/about.rst

 -------

 The first main developer of the package was Emmanuel Klinger, with major contributions from Dennis Rickert and Nick Jagiella.
-Currently, the main developer and maintainer is Yannik Schaelte.
+Then, the main developer and maintainer was Yannik Schaelte.
-Additional maintainers are Jonas Arruda and Stephan Grein.
-Emad Alamoudi is co-developer with various contributions.
+Emad Alamoudi was co-developer with various contributions.
 Elba Raimúndez-Álvarez contributed to the examples.
 Felipe Reck contributed to the "look-ahead" Redis-based sampler and example notebook.
+Currently, maintainers are Jonas Arruda and Stephan Grein.

 Contact
 -------